alex-miller-0/ethereum-march-madness/README.md

 There are no fees.
 100% of the pool goes to the winner[s].

-### Getting started
+## Creating a bracket

+Before doing anything, you will need this repo.
 Open up your command line, navigate to a new directory, and type the following:

 ```
 git clone https://github.com/alex-miller-0/ethereum-march-madness.git